ponylang/ponylang-website/HOW_TO.md

 ### "Last Week in Pony" content

 Collect any content submitted from the current GitHub issue.
 Organize it in a way that makes sense to you.
 See previous posts for inspiration.
-Be sure to run the final content through a grammar checker.
+Be sure to include a brief summary at the top, between the metadata and the `<!--more-->` divider.
+Run the final content through a grammar checker.
 [Grammarly](http:www.grammarly.com) is a good online grammar checker that has a free option.

 ### Preparing to publish

 Once you have your content complete, commit your changes on the branch and open a PR.
 As part of the PR process, Netlify will run and a preview of the deploy will be available.

 After the PR is open, close the current "Last Week in Pony" issue and open a new one. **Remember to add the `last-week-in-pony` label**.
 Without that label, the "submit content" link in the blog post will point to nothing.